 Weather in Tulum and Best Times to Go

-The best time to travel to Tulum is in during Mexico’s dry season from December to April.
+When to Go to Tulum: The best time to travel to Tulum is in during Mexico’s dry season from December to April.
 Expect higher prices and crowds.
 Rainy season starts in Tulum around June and lasts until roughly October.
 Weather wise, it’s pretty much a flat, windless 80 degrees all year.